paulniggenaber/Data-Projects/Predicting-Football-Transfer-Fees/README.md

   - Log-transformed transfer fees
   - Aggregated performance metrics

 Missing values are handled systematically, primarily via **median imputation**, which is robust to skewed distributions typical for football data.
-Only features relevant for prediction are retained; non-informative identifiers (e.g. shirt numbers) are removed.
+Only features relevant for prediction are retained; non-informative identifiers due to multicollinearity are removed.

 ---